ChamplainLeCode/karee-cli/README.md

 - Karee works with `No class Inheritance` on your controller or screen
 - Karee takes advantage of the power of `Annotations`

+## Engine

+ * NodeJS ^14.10.1
+ * Npm 6.14.8

 ## Contributing

 Thank you for considering contributing to the Karee library!
-The contribution guide can be found in the [Karee documentation](./wiki/Contribution-Guide).
+The contribution guide can be found in the [Karee documentation](https://github.com/ChamplainLeCode/karee/wiki/Contribution-Guide).

 ## Code of Conduct

-In order to ensure that the Karee community is welcoming to all, please review and abide by the [Code of Conduct](./wiki/Contribution-Guide#code-of-conduct).
+In order to ensure that the Karee community is welcoming to all, please review and abide by the [Code of Conduct](https://github.com/ChamplainLeCode/karee/wiki/Contribution-Guide#code-of-conduct).

 ## License